 Within two weeks of arriving, we’d partnered with local organisations and started delivering essential hygiene items to those in greatest need.

-We believe that in this way we can help to support people with food and hygiene essentials—while showing them that they are not alone and that people around the world care.
+Our first distribution began the weekend of 11th March, and we continued to support people with food and hygiene essentials for one month—while showing them that they are not alone and that people around the world care.